gatsbyjs/gatsby/docs/tutorial/part-eight/index.md

 npm install --save gatsby-plugin-manifest
 ```

+2. If you intend to have a favicon for your app, add one under `src/images/icon.png`.

-2. Add the plugin to the `plugins` array in your `gatsby-config.js` file.
+3. Add the plugin to the `plugins` array in your `gatsby-config.js` file.

 ```javascript:title=gatsby-config.js
 {